Hsieh Shou-shing

-Hsieh Shou-shing (謝曉星 (谢晓星, Xiè Xiǎoxīng); born 8 December 1950) is a Taiwanese politician who served as minister of the Atomic Energy Council from 20 May 2016 to his removal from office on 11 January 2023.
+Hsieh Shou-shing (謝曉星 (谢晓星, Xiè Xiǎoxīng); born 8 December 1950) is a Taiwanese nuclear engineer who served as minister of the Atomic Energy Council from 20 May 2016 to his removal from office on 11 January 2023.

+Early life and education

+Hsieh was born in Hsinchu on December 8, 1950.
+He graduated with a Bachelor of Science (B.S.) in mechanical engineering from the Tatung Institute of Technology in 1973 and earned his master's degree in mechanical engineering from National Taiwan University in 1978.
+He then completed graduate studies in the United States, where he earned a second master's degree in mechanical engineering from Drexel University in 1980 and a third master's degree and then his Ph.D. from Ohio State University (OSU) in 1981 and 1983, respectively, in mechanical engineering and nuclear engineering.

+As a graduate student at OSU, Hsieh was a research associate in its nuclear engineering program.
+His doctoral dissertation, completed under professor Richard N. Christensen, was titled, "A study of turbulent heat transfer on rough surfaces in a square duct with asymmetrical heating applicable to nuclear waste repository configurations".

 Academic career

-Hsieh obtained his bachelor's degree in mechanical engineering from Tatung Institute of Technology in 1973, master's degree in mechanical engineering from National Taiwan University in 1978, master's degree in mechanical engineering from Drexel University in the United States (US) in 1980, master's and doctoral degrees in from Ohio State University in the US in 1981 and 1983 respectively.
-He returned to Taiwan in 1984, to join the National Sun Yat-Sen University faculty, where he was promoted to full professor in 1989.
+Hsieh returned to Taiwan in 1984, to join the National Sun Yat-Sen University faculty, where he was promoted to full professor in 1989.
 Hsieh chaired the department of mechanical engineering between 1990 and 1996, when he was named dean of engineering.
 He held the deanship until 2002.
 Hsieh is an emeritus National Chair Professor, as designated by the Ministry of Education, and held the Distinguished Chair Professorship from 2011 to 2017.

 While he taught at NSYSU, Hsieh was elected a fellow of the American Society of Mechanical Engineers in 1995.